Low Platelet Count (Thrombocytopenia)

 • Bleeding gums.

-• Nosebleeds that will not stop.
+• Nosebleeds that won't stop.

 • A lot of bleeding from a small cut, or bleeding that won't stop even after pressure has been put on the cut or bleeding area.